pittcsc/pittcswiki/src/guides/skills/getting-started-with-x/game-dev.md

 * [Open Game Art](https://opengameart.org/) has free 2D, 3D, and audio assets for use in games
 * [Brackeys’ website](https://brackeys.com/) has completely free 2D and 3D assets you can use anywhere
-* [Epic Game Store](https://www.epicgames.com/store/en-US/) gives you access to Unreal Engine 5 in early access which has 15,000+ free assets to use in addition to the Unreal Engine Asset Store
+* [Epic Game Store](https://www.epicgames.com/store/en-US/) gives you access to Unreal Engine 5 in ~~early access~~ which has 15,000+ free assets to use in addition to the Unreal Engine Asset Store
 * [Unity Asset Store](https://assetstore.unity.com/) is another plethora of game dev assets including scripts

+> *Unreal Engine 5 was released from Beta April 5, 2022*

 ### Creative Tools